lwallac21/Readme-Generator/README.md

-# Me Read Read me
+# Me Read Read Me

 ## Description
 A simple readme generator for projects on github.
 The app takes user responses to prompts to create a new readme, with appropriate markdown syntax and images.